 Step-parents may also apply for Parental Responsibility.
 Before the court will make an order granting parental responsibility, the father would need to establish that there is a definite commitment to the child, a degree of attachment between the father and the child, and that the application is being made in the interests of the child.

-Duncan Lewis is ranked by the Legal 500 2014 for its Family & Matrimonial work – and the Duncan Lewis team includes Advanced Members of the Law Society’s Family Panel, and members of the Law Society Children Panel – so our team is well placed to help you with any Parental Responsibility matters.
+Duncan Lewis is ranked and recommended by the Legal 500 UK Legal Directory for its Family & Matrimonial work – and the Duncan Lewis team includes Advanced Members of the Law Society’s Family Panel, and members of the Law Society Children Panel – so our team is well placed to help you with any specific issue disputes.

 Parental Responsibility ends when the child attains the age of 18 years, or earlier if a court order is made.
 For expert legal advice and support on Parental’ Responsibility, or attaining Parental Responsibility, call Duncan Lewis Private Law Children Solicitors, or request a call using our online form.